Selebi-Phikwe: Government and infrastructure

 The town is also home to the Eastern Military Garrison run by the Botswana Defence Force.

-Voice of America Botswana Shortwave Relay Facility
+Voice of America Botswana Shortwave Relay Facility: in 1991 the VOA inaugurated a shortwave transmitter at Moepeng Hill, about 20 km. from Selebi-Phikwe, a nickel and copper mining center.
+Owned jointly by the VOA and Radio Botswana, the station had operated on mediumwave since 1981.

 Energy

 A small coal-fired power station was built along with the mine to meet the electricity needs of the mining operation and the surrounding area.
 Until the late 1980s, this was the only power station in Botswana.
 It was closed down some years ago when the Morupule Power Station began to produce power.
 Most of the electricity demand was met by importing electricity from South Africa.
 In the current situation of 'rationing' by the South African power supplier Eskom, Botswana suffers from power shortages.

 In 2010, a private company ENERGY POINT (PTY) LTD, promoted by a foreign direct investor from India, started its operation of the Manufacturing of UPS, inverters, surge protectors etc. But the investor could not continue due to non compliance of BEDI and a government promise to provide basic infrastructure such as industrial land etc. Still, the company made a significant mark in this area giving most of the businesses and residences an uninterrupted power supply.